 - 3D photography

-- Computer-generated 3D visualizations
+- Computer-generated images

 Both of these can be extremely powerful in helping to sell a property.
 But they have a place in two different parts of the selling process.